PLEASE REVIEW THIS NOTICE CAREFULLY

 In addition, we may make limited disclosures of your PII to individuals involved in your care if you are incapacitated, or in an emergency situation if we believe the disclosure would be in your best interest.

-If the law allows us to share your PII for marketing purposes, you have the right to opt out by calling the toll-free number listed below.
-You can restrict sharing of your PII with CNO Affiliates, nonaffiliated companies or both.
-If you opt out of Affiliate sharing, this choice is effective for five years.
-If you opt out of nonaffiliated company sharing, this choice is effective until you revoke it.
-We will not unfairly discriminate against you because of your opt out choice.
+Unless you tell us otherwise, we may share your PII to let you know about other products or services related to health or financial well-being.
+You have the right to opt out of this type of sharing by calling the toll-free number listed below.
+You can restrict this type of sharing with CNO Affiliates, nonaffiliated companies or both.
+If you opt out, this choice is effective until you revoke it.
+We will not unfairly discriminate against you because of your opt-out choice.

-California, Montana, New Mexico, North Dakota and Vermont Residents
+California, Minnesota, Montana, New Mexico, North Dakota and Vermont residents

 We will not share your PII with nonaffiliated companies for marketing purposes.
 You do not need to take any action to opt out of this kind of sharing.
 However, we still may share your PII with nonaffiliated companies for purposes that are allowed by law.